Kodiak Island: History

 The Alutiiq were conscripted by the Russian occupants for the purpose of hunting, gathering, and processing food and furs.
 Native labor was commandeered through hostage taking, physical threat, and punishment.
 The Alutiiq men were forced to obtain quotas of otter pelts and bird skins which were then stitched into waterproof parkas by the Alutiiq women.
 The waterproof garments, made by the Alutiiq women, were given to the Alutiiq men as payment for the furs brought to the Russian fur traders.

-The Orthodox mission in Russian America was authorized by Catherine II in 1793, and then was established on Kodiak Island in 1794 by a group of monks from the Valaam Monastery in St. Petersburg.
+The Orthodox mission in Russian America was authorized by Catherine II in 1793, and then was established on Kodiak Island in 1794 by a group of monks from the Valaam Monastery in Saint Petersburg.

 The Russian fur traders radically expanded sea otter hunting operations and forced the Alutiiq men to hunt for longer periods of time at increasingly distant areas as the local population of fur-bearing animals was extinguished.
 The Alutiiq suffered starvation and physical separation of families because of the able-bodied men hunting and trapping furs rather than providing food for the women, young, old, and sick as they had done traditionally.

-In 1837-1839, a smallpox epidemic swept through all the Russian America territory and destroyed an estimated one-third of the Native population.
+In 1837–1839, a smallpox epidemic swept through all the Russian America territory and destroyed an estimated one-third of the Native population.
 The remaining Alutiiq on Kodiak Island were then consolidated into seven settlements where they were more readily offered medical, educational, and religious services by the Russian-American Company.
 The smallpox epidemic was eventually stopped with vaccination of the natives.

-Following the 1867 Alaska purchase by the United States, the island became part of the United States.
+Following the 1867 Alaska Purchase by the United States, the island became part of the United States.
 Gradually Americans settled there, also engaging in hunting and fishing.

 1912 Novarupta eruption

 Novarupta is a volcano 100 mi northwest of Kodiak Island that erupted from June 6 to June 8, 1912: the largest eruption in the 20th century.
 Life on Kodiak Island was immobilized during the 60-hour eruption.
-Darkness and suffocating conditions caused by the falling ash and sulfur dioxide gas rendered villagers helpless.
-Among Kodiak's 500 inhabitants, sore eyes and respiratory problems were widespread.
+Darkness and suffocating conditions caused by the falling ash and sulfur dioxide gas rendered villagers helpless with sore eyes and respiratory problems.
 Water became undrinkable.
 Radio communications were disrupted and visibility was nil.
 Roofs in the village collapsed under the weight of more than a foot of ash.
 Buildings were destroyed as avalanches of ash rushed down from nearby hillsides.

 On June 9, Kodiak villagers saw the first clear, ash-free skies in three days, but their environment had changed dramatically.
 Wildlife on Kodiak Island was devastated by ash and acid rain from the eruption.
 Bears and other large animals were blinded by thick ash, and many starved to death because large numbers of plants and small animals were smothered in the eruption.
 Birds blinded and coated by volcanic ash fell to the ground.
 Even the region's prolific mosquitoes were exterminated.
 Aquatic organisms in the region perished in the ash-clogged waters.
 Salmon in all stages of life were destroyed by the eruption and its aftereffects.
 From 1915 to 1919, southwestern Alaska's salmon-fishing industry was devastated.